 Time to talk about end-of-life wishes

 Who would speak for you about your health care and medical decisions if you were unable to do so?
-It’s never too early to start talking about advanced care plans and end-of-life wishes, and you can start April 16 on National Healthcare Decisions Day.
+It’s never too early to start talking about advanced care plans and end-of-life wishes.

 HAP and Pennsylvania hospitals encourage you to have this discussion with your family members regardless of your age or health status.
 From millennials to senior citizens, we all need to make our health care wishes known so our families don’t have to make difficult decisions in an emergency situation or if our health begins to fail.